MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 You can't change the work item type for an existing work item, but you can [copy the work item and specify a new type](copy-clone-work-items.md#copy-clone).
 Also, if you have several work items with type changes you want to make, you can [export them using Excel](office/bulk-add-modify-work-items-excel.md), and then re-add them as a new type.
 ::: moniker-end

-In this topic you'll learn:
+In this article you'll learn:

 ::: moniker range=">= azdevserver-2019"

 > [!div class="checklist"]
 > * How to change the work item type of one or more work items
 > * How to move one or more work items to another project
 > * How to remove work items from the backlog by changing the State to Removed
 > * How to delete work items
 > * How to restore or permanently delete work items (web portal)
 > * What permissions are required to delete work items